puli/composer-plugin/README.md

 by default.

-If you develop a reusable library, you don't necessarily need to require the plugin if you want to support Puli (as explained in the next section).
-Just add the relevant entries to composer.json and let the end user require the plugin.
+If you develop a reusable library, you don't necessarily need to require the plugin for supporting Puli.
+Just add the relevant entries to composer.json (as explained in the next section) and let the end user require the plugin.

 Mapping Resources
 -----------------